FuelFrontend/generator-smacss/README.md

 - Run `gulp` to run the server, and you are good to start your development.

+# Quick commands

-**Angular application quick commands**
+**Angular App**

-Use terminal to create controller, service, directive etc.

-- Run following commands to create.
+Use terminal to create controller, service, directive etc. Run following commands to create.

-1.Controller
+1) Controller

+creates a controller in app/js/controllers

 ```````
 	yo smacss:controller <name>
 ```````

+2) Service

-creates a controller in app/js/controllers
+creates a service in app/js/services

-2.Service

 ```````
 	yo smacss:service <name>
 ```````

+3) Directive

-creates a service in app/js/services
+creates a directive in app/js/directives

-3.Directive

 ```````
 	yo smacss:directive <name>
 ```````

+4) Filter

-creates a directive in app/js/directives
+creates a filter in app/js/filters

-4.Filter

 ```````
 	yo smacss:filter <name>
 ```````

-creates a filter in app/js/filters

 # Docs